 See Dianne's joint bio with William Graebner.

 Mark David Campbell grew up in a small village north of lake Ontario, Canada.
 He spent two decades studying and working in archaeology and anthropology in Central America, Canada, Jordan, Egypt and Greece.
 He earned his Phd. in social cultural anthropology from the university of Toronto in 1996 and taught as a part-time professor.
 While on project in Greece he met an Italian doctor, fell in love, got married and set up house in Italy.
 He paints, writes and teaches, moving between Milan and Lago Maggiore.
 He has had art shows in Canada and Italy.

 Don Carroll is an American attorney in Rome specializing in U.S. income, gift and estate tax, multijurisdictional estate planning and administration and real estate transactions.
 He is also legal counsel to U.S.-based colleges, universities and non-profit organizations with programs in Italy.
 He has been a speaker at American Bar Association symposia and has taught at John Cabot University.
 He is married with one son and his passions are Umbria and the theater.

-Kristine Crane lives and writes in North Central Florida.
+Kristine Crane is Deputy Editor of The American.
+She lives and writes in North Central Florida.
 She was formerly a Fulbright scholar and journalist in Rome, where she helped found" The American."
 She is originally from Iowa City.